When you upload files to Confluence, you can display them on the page as either a thumbnail or a link.

 Inserting a file or image into the page also adds it as an attachment.

-There are a few ways to insert a file or image into your edited page:
+There are a few ways to insert a file or image into your page while editing:

 - Drag the file directly onto the page to insert and upload it in a single step.

 /images, choose Files & images, and upload a file or image.